metal-crow/P2P-Group-Chat/README.md

 Allows other connected users to take over as host if host disconnects

 Next steps are (probably in order of implementation)
-	-Learn a TON more about network communication
-	-Fix RSA generation bug
 	-More GUI work (colors and color coding, make like traditional IRC look and feel)
 	-Allow internet connections and have multiple hosts managing their LAN groups able to connect (ideally this will be more like true P2P)